dgomezs/library-lending-be/BusinessLogic.Tests/BorrowBookScenarios.md

 ## Examples
-- A valid member has no borrowed books and borrows "Harry potter" that has available copies
+- A registered member has no borrowed books and borrows "Harry potter" that has available copies
 ## Scenario: Successfully borrow a book

 ### Arrange:

-- Member is valid
+- Member is registered
 - Book has available copies
 - Member has less than two borrowed books

 ### Act: